lumigo-io/lumigo-kubernetes-operator/README.md

 #### EKS on Fargate

-On EKS, the pods of the Lumigo Kubernetes operator need to be running on a nodegroup that uses Amazon EC2 virtual machines.
+On EKS, the pods of the Lumigo Kubernetes operator itself need to be running on nodes running on Amazon EC2 virtual machines.
 Your monitored applications, however, can run on the Fargate profile without any issues.
 Installing the Lumigo Kubernetes operator on an EKS cluster without EC2-backed nodegroups, results in the operator pods staying in `Pending` state: